kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 the usual Kind 2 contract workflow.

-### Partially-defined nodes VS `extern`
+### Partially defined nodes VS `extern`

-Kind 2 allows (partially) undefined nodes, that is nodes in which some streams do not have a definition.
+Kind 2 allows partially defined nodes, that is nodes in which some streams do not have a definition.
 At first glance, it might seem like a node with no definitions at all (with an empty body) is the same as an `extern` node.

 It is not the case.
-A (partially) undefined node *still has a (potentially empty) body* which can be analyzed.
+A partially defined node *still has a (potentially empty) body* which can be analyzed.
 The fact that it is not completely defined does not change this fact.
-If a (partially) undefined node is at the top level, or is in the cone of influence of the top node in a modular analysis, then it **will** be analyzed.
+If a partially defined node is at the top level, or is in the cone of influence of the top node in a modular analysis, then it's body **will** be analyzed.

 An `extern` node on the other hand *explicitely does not have a body*.
 Its non-existent body will thus never be analyzed.